cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Lots of make up and dress tips here.
 Some seem a little dated, but most would make a good reference (though I shudder to think of myself wielding a make up pencil).

-Finally, as an interesting aside the British Navy (!) appears to have studied beard growth in some detail, coming to the conclusion that it requires 25 - 40 days to grow a full beard from a clean-shaven face.
+Finally, as an interesting aside the British Navy (!) appears to have studied beard growth in some detail, coming to the conclusion that it requires 25 – 40 days to grow a full beard from a clean-shaven face.
 This actually aligns with my own experiences quite well.

 ## Tradecraft IIa: Selected SOE Training Lectures

 SOE stands for the "Special Operations Executive", and was a World War 2 intelligence organization set up by Churchill after Dunkirk.
 It started out in a pretty amateurish way. *A lot* of people were caught, tortured, and killed.
 The SIS (the precursor to today's MI6) found SOE pretty annoying.
 But the SOE was also very good at learning from its mistakes.

 (Part of the SOE's mixed track record was that its espionage efforts often ran into the reality of the German's willingness to exact collective punishment.
 Blow up a train track?
 The Germans will roll in and decimate the village.
-The SOE was *much* more effective in its intelligence mission and in recruiting *local* resistance...
-Though local Nazi resistance movements tended to fight each other more than they actually fought Nazis.)
+The SOE was *much* more effective in its intelligence mission and in recruiting *local* resistance… Though local Nazi resistance movements tended to fight each other more than they actually fought Nazis.)

 The SOE's tactics were actually purposefully modeled after the IRA's.